Child Development Centre

 Diagnostic audiological procedures and rehabilitative care for children and young people of all ages are provided.
 This includes age-appropriate testing techniques, advice regarding hearing loss, referral to other agencies and when necessary comprehensive digital hearing aid fitting.
 We work closely with our medical colleagues in the ear, nose and throat department, and the advisory teachers of the hearing impaired.

 The team has both Clinical Psychologists and Children and Young People’s Wellbeing Practitioners (CWP’S).
-We offer low intensity Cognitive Behavioural Therapy (CBT) with our CWP’s, find out more here , and a range of evidence-based psychological interventions for neurodivergent children and young people and their families.
+We offer low intensity Cognitive Behavioural Therapy (CBT) with our CWP’s, find out more here , and a range of evidence-based psychological support for neurodivergent children and young people and their families.
 We also input into assessment pathways, providing signposting and run groups.
 We work both online and at the Child Development Centre to provide our care.
 Find out more about our team and loads of resources here .

 We also have a team who work with children and young people who have difficulties with their physical health.
 Find out more about their work here .